Cuomo blames ‘toxic politics’ by Trump administration for probe of COVID-19 nursing home deaths

 “The political environment has gotten so toxic in this country, so toxic, so mean,” Mr. Cuomo said at a news conference.
 “It was an outrageous allegation.”

-The Justice Department under President Biden announced last week that it’s dropping a probe into whether New York and three other states violated anyone’s civil rights in their handling of COVID cases at nursing homes.
+The Justice Department under President Biden announced last week that it’s dropping a probe into whether New York and three other states violated anyone’s civil rights in their handling of COVID-19 cases at nursing homes.

-Mr. Cuomo is still facing a probe by the FBI and the Brooklyn U.S. Attorney’s Office into whether his administration covered up the total number of COVID deaths at nursing homes.
+Mr. Cuomo is still facing a probe by the FBI and the Brooklyn U.S. Attorney’s Office into whether his administration covered up the total number of COVID-19 deaths at nursing homes.

 The governor said the Trump administration’s investigation “was all politically motivated.”

-“By the number of nursing home deaths as a percentage, New York is number 31 in the country,” he said.
+“By the number of nursing home deaths as a percentage, New York is No. 31 in the country,” he said.
 “We’re not even near the top.”

-He said Mr. Trump wanted to deflect blame by asserting that “Democratic governors mishandled” the pandemic in New York, Michigan, New Jersey and Pennsylvania.
+He said then-President Trump wanted to deflect blame by asserting that “Democratic governors mishandled” the pandemic in Michigan, New Jersey, New York, and Pennsylvania.

 “He pointed to deaths in nursing homes, a problem across the nation.
 That was his political narrative,” Mr. Cuomo said of Mr. Trump.